WordPress/openverse/utilities/provider_tallies/README.md

 This script is used to extract the per-provider counts for both total results and appearances within searches from the Openverse API redis.

+The script assumes that the API Redis instance you care about is present on localhost (usually via tunneling).

 ## Usage

 1. `pipenv install`